Customizing Your Plate Carrier: How to Gear Up Like a Pro

 Admin Pouches

-An admin pouch is used for items such as maps, pens, protractors, a flashlight, a pocket knife, and a range of other Everyday Carry items you'll need in a pinch and which might get damaged in your bag.
+An admin pouch is meant to carry essential items like maps, pens, protractors, a flashlight, a pocket knife, and other Everyday Carry (EDC) gear.
+These are all equipment you might need quickly and want to protect from damage in your bag.

 Radios and Communication Equipment

-For a push-to-talk (PTT), the front non-dominant side of the plate carrier is generally said to be the best place for easy access while your finger remains on the trigger of your firearm.
+For a push-to-talk (PTT) setup, the best spot is generally the front non-dominant side of the plate carrier.
+The placement allows for easy access while keeping your trigger finger on your firearm.
+It presents quick communication without sacrificing readiness.

 Mission-Specific Gear